daKmoR/nested-dependencies-in-frontend/README.md

 lit-html (imported by main.js)
 ```

+Oh!
+It doesn't work! :sob:

-ok, I heard that before... we need to add some plugins to get it to understand the way node resolution works.
+OK, I've heard this one before...
+We need to add some plugins so that Rollup will understand the way node resolution (i.e. bare module specifiers like `import { html } from 'lit-html'`) works.

 ```bash
 npm i -D rollup-plugin-node-resolve
 ```

-modify our rollup to add
 ```js
 import resolve from "rollup-plugin-node-resolve";